charlesll/i-melt/README.md

 ### Getting predictions from the 10 best networks from Le Losq et al. 2021

 The notebook Prediction_simple.ipynb allows to get predictions for a given melt composition.
-Open a Jupyter notebook server, open the notebook and follow the instructions!
+Open a Jupyter notebook server, open the notebook and follow the instructions!**

+## References

+Le Losq C., Valentine A., Mysen B. O., Neuville D. R., 2021.
+Structure and properties of alkali aluminosilicate glasses and melts: insights from deep learning.
+Geochimica and Cosmochimica Acta, https://doi.org/10.1016/j.gca.2021.08.023